openplotter/docs/getting_started/downloading.rst

 .. important::

 	Currently, all OpenPlotter editions are 32-bit because Raspberry OS 64-bit is still in beta.
-64-bit does not offer any significant speed advantage in most typical use cases, but if you still prefer to run a 64-bit system, you should use `Ubuntu Desktop for Raspberry Pi <https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview>`_ and install OpenPlotter for :ref:`desktop and laptop<downloading_desktop>`.
+64-bit does not offer any significant speed advantage in most typical use cases but if you still prefer to run a 64-bit system, you should use `Ubuntu Desktop for Raspberry Pi <https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview>`_ and install OpenPlotter for :ref:`desktop and laptop<downloading_desktop>` but it is also beta.
+We can not invest the few resources we have trying to make OpenPlotter compatible with beta versions, only stable and LTS versions.

 OpenPlotter Starting
 ====================